 Field Interactions

-• Copy — copies the value or the field's name, ready for you to paste into the Query editor.
+• Copy — copies the value or the field's name, which you can paste in the Query editor.
 It works in any field interaction within the Fields panel and Inspection panel.
 It also works in the Event list when the data type is JSON or Log line.

 You can copy the field in different formats: